Carbajal Confronts the New Normal of Donald J. Trump

 What Went Wrong and What Dangers Must Be Faced

-It was Day Two after last week’s presidential election.
+It was Day Two after this month’s presidential election.
 Sitting under a brisk autumn sun, Santa Barbara’s Democratic Congressmember Salud Carbajal and his spokesperson Ian Mariani were trying to figure out the right words to describe the impact of Trump’s election on Carbajal.
 The first word out of Carbajal’s mouth — “bumming” — they disowned immediately.
 Carbajal, a lifelong Democrat, quickly leafed through his mental thesaurus of emotions.
 “Distraught,” he said.
 “Devastated.”
 What he was really feeling, he said, was considerably more intense.
 That, he insisted, needed to stay off the record.

 It’s not like Carbajal hasn’t been here before.
 He and Donald Trump were first elected to their respective offices in November 2016.
 Then as now, Trump made the deportation of immigrants in the country illegally the centerpiece of his campaign platform.
 He says the number is 21 million, a figure disputed by most official statistical sources as wildly exaggerated.